 Request for a Locate: means the process by which an excavator communicates with a notification center a request for underground facilities to be located and marked in an area where an excavation is planned.
 A request for a locate that is not an agricultural locate request and is not within city limits or within an area of an authority as defined in 75-6-304 may not exceed 2 miles long by 1,000 feet wide.
-A request for a locate that is not an agricultural locate request and is within city limits or within an area of an authority as defined in 75-6-304 may not exceed 2 miles long by 1,000 feet wide.
+A request for a locate that is not an agricultural locate request and is not an agricultural locate request and exceed 2 miles long by 1,000 feet wide.
 A request for a locate that is not an agricultural locate request and is within city limits or within an area of an authority as defined in 75-6-304 may not exceed 2,000 feet long by 300 feet wide.
 (MCA 69-4-501(27))